 We maintain a database of full time, part time and summer jobs/internships.
 Students can view listings for jobs and internships 24/7.
 Handshake is our primary job posting resource and also manages the On Campus Recruiting Program.
 Students are encouraged to fill out a detailed profile, upload resumes and check often for the latest postings.

 Approximately 300 organizations visit campus each year to interview for full time and internship positions.
-The latest On Campus Recruiting Bulletin is posted on our site weekly during the academic year.
 The majority of the employers who participate in this program project a certain number of hires for the current year and will come to campus during the Fall or Spring semester.
 It is extremely important to be aware of application deadlines so your child does not miss any opportunities.
-Click here for a list of organizations that participated in the On Campus Recruiting Program last year.

 Registration booklets for graduate school testing and preparation software are available.
 The Career Center Library houses resources useful in identifying programs and tools to aid in the application process.
 Workshops are also available to help students navigate the graduate school admission process.